DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/current-time-indicator.md

 Field | Type | Description
 ------|------|------------
 top? | string | Indicates the distance from the top edge of the containing element (usually, a timetable cell).
-The distance is measured as a percentage of the element's height.
+The distance is a percentage of the element's height.

 ## Plugin Components